 Some people think sour beer is unnatural.
 “This doesn’t taste like Budweiser!” they’ll say, or “Beer was meant to be as chilly as the Rocky Mountains to the point that I can no longer taste it!”

-At the time, different strains of yeast would be unwittingly clumped together, all of which are different types of yeasts that modern brewers use.
-Mixed together, you’re doomed to get at least a slightly sour flavor.
+At the time, different strains of yeast would be unwittingly clumped together, all of which are types of yeasts that modern brewers use.
+Mix all these yeasts and you’re doomed to get at least a slightly sour flavor.
 But split apart, brewers can take the classic Saccharomyces cerevisiae and make a non-sour beer.

 But what about sour beers with fruit in them?
 Well, those are brewed the same way…but with fruit.
 They still need the specific yeasts to get that sour flavor, and the fruit hopefully serves as a fitting complement.